-Treatment often involves a number of sessions – this can vary depending on the complexity of your health goals.
+A treatment often involves several sessions which can vary depending on the complexity of the health condition.

 A Naturopathic Acupuncturist focuses on: